-In Year 9 and 10, the Mathematics courses are based on the three Australian Curriculum strands: Number and Algebra, Measurement and Geometry, and Statistics and Probability.
+In Year 9 and 10, the Mathematics courses are based on the six Australian Curriculum strands: Number, Algebra, Measurement, Space, Statistics and Probability.

-In Year 9, students continue to explore these strands in unstreamed classes, with extra enrichment and consolidation sessions about 3 times a term.
-In these sessions students work with their peers from across the year group.
+In Year 9, students continue to explore these strands in unstreamed classes, with extra enrichment and consolidation sessions.
 Assessment also allows for students to demonstrate both their depth and breadth of knowledge in mathematics.

-In Year 10 students are banded in two groups, both groups cover the Year 10 content with the Advanced classes also experiencing a range of content from the Year 10A Australian Mathematics curriculum, including surds, logarithms, curve sketching, circle geometry and bivariate data.
+In Year 10 students are banded in two groups, both groups cover the Year 10 content with the Advanced classes also experiencing a range of content from the Year 10 Mathematics Pathways to senior secondary mathematics study curriculum as per the Australian Mathematics curriuculum, v9.0.
+This enables students to extend and enrich their mathematical study of the Year 10 curriculum in preparation for senior secondary mathematics courses.
+The topics covered are surds, logarithms, curve sketching, circle geometry and bivariate data.